rondlite/reaction-docs/website/versioned_docs/version-v1.5.0/react-testing.md

 ## Description

-Reaction has testing set up for react components.
+Demand has testing set up for react components.
 Frameworks in place for these tests are:

 -   [jest](https://facebook.github.io/jest/)
 -   [enzyme](http://airbnb.io/enzyme/index.html#enzyme)